 Use these Monkey Signs for a bulletin board display.
 Fill in the signs with anything you would like.
-Available to members only.

-Paper Plate Monkey Craft and Learning Activities
+Paper Plate Monkey Craft and Bulletin Board Display

 This monkey measures almost three feet from the tip of the tail to the end of the banana.
 It would be great for a bulletin board display.

-How to make the paper plate monkey craft:
+How to make the Paper Plate Monkey Craft:

 1. Paint two dinner-sized plates brown.
 Cut arms, legs, ears, and a tail from brown construction paper and glue them the top of one of the plates.
 Glue the plates together top-to-top.
-(Patterns available to members only.)

 2. Cut two ears from construction paper and glue them to one of the snack-sized plates.
 Glue another plate on top of that plate to make the head.